Bulat-Ziganshin/NeASM/README.md

-### Primitive code reordering
+### Code reordering

-We have a primitive implementation of automatic code reordering.
+We have a quick-and-dirty implementation of automatic code reordering.
 It just interleaves commands from multiple command streams that you created.

 Let's look at an example.
 This NeASM code: